 During her recovery (happily, the tumour was benign), Marjorie worked with DC to produce the eleven songs on “In Another World”, drawing on friends and family to supplement their own musical skills.
 These included their good friend, drummer Chris Haylock, who sadly passed away from cancer before the album’s release.

 DC & Marjorie went to school together in Northern Ireland and married soon after.
-The turbulence of the so-called “Troubles” prompted moves, first to Vancouver, where Marjorie was a regular on the indie singer-songwriter scene and then to Melbourne.
+The turbulence of the so-called “Troubles” prompted moves, first to Vancouver, where Marjorie was a regular on the indie singer-songwriter scene and then to Melbourne and, in 2015, on to Launceston, Tasmania.
 In Australia, family and study took precedence, but having raised two sons, completed university and trained as a teacher, her sudden, shocking diagnosis was the catalyst to realising there was more music work to be done.

 Marjorie is a lover of music and her personal listening ranges from classical to early 20th century jazz and all the great movements of American and British pop and rock through to 21st century indie.
 “I don’t care what it’s called, as long as it’s good!” she says.
 Her wide reaching love and knowledge of music is evident in “In Another World”, but in all cases, she takes what she loves and makes something that is indisputably her own.
 Her appreciation of clever, poignant and beautiful words is also apparent in both the lyrics she loves and the lyrics she writes.